Concentration measurement in acids

 Our LiquiSonic® Measuring systems are based on the principle of sound velocity measurement and are used in various applications to measure the concentration of different acids.

-The LiquiSonic® Sensors can be installed directly into the user's system, for example in pipelines, without a bypass.
-There are also various versions tailored to specific applications and equipped with special properties.
+The LiquiSonic® Sensors can be installed directly into the user's system, for example, in pipelines, without a bypass.
+There are also various versions tailored to specific applications with distinct characteristics.

 What is an acid?

-Acids are chemical compounds that can release hydrogen ions (H+) in aqueous solution.
-The acidity is measured in pH, which has a scale from 0 to 14.
-At a pH of 7, the solution is neutral and contains equal amounts of H+ ions and OH- ions.
+Acids are chemical compounds that can release hydrogen ions (H+) in an aqueous solution.
+The acidity is measured in pH units, which range from 0 to 14.
+A pH of 7 is neutral, containing equal numbers of H+ and OH- ions.
 Values below 7 indicate acidic character, while values above 7 indicate basic character.

 Which liquids can be measured?

 As important components in numerous production processes, acids must be regularly tested to ensure their efficiency and quality.
-Various methods can be used to test or improve specific properties.
+Various methods can be employed to test or improve specific properties.

 How is the concentration of an acid determined?